 Did you know that this breed has a few famous fans such as Jonathon Adler and Betty Lou Phillips?

 If this breed interests you, you might want to check out these books for further information.
 Small Dog Place always recommends that you thoroughly research a breed even before you contact a breeder or rescue organization.
-Be sure the Norwich Terrier is the Best Choice for You!
-These books are available at Amazon.
+Be sure this breed is the Best Choice for You!
+These books are available at Amabzon.